kevinmel2000/monorepo/README.md

 ### Webserver

-Standard Go webserver with several endpoints builtin:
+Standard Go webserver with several builtin endpoints:
 - `metrics` endpoint to expose metrics for Prometheus
 - `healthcheck` endpoint to check the health of service